sigmf/SigMF/README.md

 from sigmf import SigMFFile, sigmffile

 # Load a dataset
-filename = 'example.sigmf-meta' # extension is optional
+filename = 'logo/sigmf_logo' # extension is optional
 signal = sigmffile.fromfile(filename)

 # Get some metadata and all annotations